Market entry could be a possible solution that may not be obvious at the beginning of a case

 2. Understand the client's company

 Understand why the client wants to enter the new market and identify the key issue.
-Knowing this piece of information will be important making the final recommendation.
+Knowing this piece of information will be important in making the final recommendation.

 Other important information: